Find Trade Colleges

 $19,744 Avg Student Debt

 If you don’t receive financial aid, you can expect a bill for $51,324 to cover tuition and fees at Seattle U. The school does not offer an in-state discount.
 On average, bachelor’s degree students take out $19,744 in loans while pursuing their degree.
-Of those students who received their degree, 62% were women.
+Around 62% of those degree recipients were women.

-Depending on your major, you may be able to take online classes at Seattle U. To give an idea of how popular online courses are at the school, 50% of undergraduates took at least one course online in 2020-2021.
+Some students may be able to take online classes at Seattle U. During the 2020-2021 year, about 50% of the undergraduates at the school took at least one online course.

 #20